Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Conclusion

 The present work was focused on a general methodology, disregarding fine-tuning aspects.
-Among other things, a natural improvement would be to carry-out a predictor selection within each retained groups $\left\{f_{\bgamma \in \basissetfpost}\right\}$, further lowering the number of coefficients involved in the approximation and hence allowing, say, higher polynomial orders to be used with the same amount of data.
-Further, the tensor structure of the Hilbert stochastic space can be exploited and developments towards a data-driven multilinear algebra effective tool for high-dimensional uncertainty quantification are currently carried-out.
+Among other things, a natural improvement would be to carry-out a predictor selection within each retained groups $\left\{f_{\bgamma \in \basissetfpost}\right\}$, further lowering the number of coefficients involved in the approximation.
+Moreover, the tensor structure of the Hilbert stochastic space can be exploited and developments towards a data-driven multilinear algebra effective tool for high-dimensional uncertainty quantification are currently carried-out.